How I'm Paid | Clarity · Certainty · Confidence | Retire With Swan

 Invest What's Left

-After your income floor is secure and your gaps are closed, we invest the remaining assets for growth.
-The management fee covers this ongoing work.
+After your income floor is secure and your gaps are closed, we invest the remaining assets for growth and distribution.
+The advisory fee covers this ongoing work.
 Your portfolio is built on a foundation of certainty — not hope.

 4